 How to Winnow

-1. Put the seeds in a bowl and pour them on to a newspaper in a continuous stream as you fan the stream gently.
+- Put the seeds in a bowl and pour them onto a newspaper in a continuous stream as you fan the stream gently.

-2. The chaff will fall farther away from the seeds as they are lighter.
+- The chaff will fall farther away from the seeds as it doesn't weigh as much.

 For small quantities, you can just blow into the seeds as you pour them out.
-Larger quantities might require the use of fans.
+The more you've got, the more likely it is you'll need to use a fan.

 Step 5: Store Your Seeds